tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 Terraform language is writin in haschicorp configuration language in `.tf` file, it is simmilar to a json format

-Within every main `.tf` file or the file terraform builds off of has two main blocks: `provider` and  `rescource`.
+Within every main `.tf` file or the file terraform builds off of two main blocks: `provider` and  `rescource`.
 Each of these blocks are resposible for a specific declerative result of the terraform build.
 They will always follow this **syntax**

 ```json
 <Block Type> "<Provider> or <Rescource Type>" "<Local Name>" {